 Managed Debugging Assistant !!!

-The Loader Lock is a synchronization object that hepls to provide mutual exclusion during DLL loading and unloading.
+The Loader Lock is a synchronization object that helps to provide mutual exclusion during DLL loading and unloading.
 It helps to prevent DLLs being re-entered before they are completely initialized [in the DLLMain].

-When the some dll load code is executed, the loader lock is set and after the complete intialization it is unset.
+When some dll load code is executed, the loader lock is set and after the complete initialization it is unset.
 But there is a possibility of deadlock when threads do not properly synchronize on the loader lock.
-This mostly happens when threads try to call other other Win32 APIs [LoadLibrary, GetProcAddress, FreeLibrary etc] that also require the loader lock.
+This mostly happens when threads try to call other Win32 APIs (LoadLibrary, GetProcAddress, FreeLibrary etc.) that also require the loader lock.
 Often this is evident in the mixed managed/unmanaged code, whereby it is not intentional but the CLR may have to call those APIs like during a call using platform invoke on one of the above listed Win32 API.

 For instance, if an unmanaged DLL’s DllMain entry point tries to CoCreate a managed object that has been exposed to COM, then it is an attempt to execute managed code inside the loader lock.